nnsW3/ceremony/docs/ceremony.md

 ## Start

-This stage is performed only once by the Ceremony's adiministrators and its goal is to provide a starting SRS to users on top which new contributions can be computed.
+This stage is performed only once by the Ceremony's administrators and its goal is to provide a starting SRS to users on top of which new contributions can be computed.

 The initial contribution can be obtained either by generating a trivial SRS or by extracting the relevant values from a challenge to the [Perpetual Powers of Tau](https://github.com/privacy-scaling-explorations/perpetualpowersoftau) ceremony.